-Are all your PDF files opening in Chrome and you are wondering why are my PDFs opening in Chrome and not in Adobe?
+Are all your Adobe PDF files opening in Chrome and you are wondering why are my PDFs opening in Chrome and not in Adobe?
 Then you have come to the right place.
-In this guide, we are going to walk you through why you are experiencing the issue and how you can solve it.
+In this guide, we are going to walk you through why is your PDF opening in browser and how to stop it.

 Why Are My PDFs Opening in Chrome Instead of Adobe?

-If the PDFs you are trying to open are opening in Chrome or any other browser instead of a PDF reader, there might be two reasons behind it.
-Let's take a look at them.
+If the PDFs you are trying to open are opening in Chrome, Microsoft Edge or any other browser instead of Adobe Reader, there might be two reasons behind it.

-There is a chance that you might not have a PDF reader on your system.
+- There is a chance that you might not have a PDF reader such as Adobe Acrobat, Wondershare PDFelement on your system.

 How to Stop PDF from Opening in Chrome But Open PDF in Adobe?

-If you want to stop PDF from opening in the Chrome browser instead of opening in PDF in Adobe, you can follow some simple tips.
+Now that you have known why is your PDF opening in Chrome, you can stop PDF from opening in the Chrome browser instead of Adobe with the following tips.
 Check out three solutions to how to make PDFs open in Adobe instead of Chrome.

 If you have a PDF reader and the PDFs are still opening on the Chrome browser, it might be because in-built PFF viewers make downloaded files open by default.
-To make the PDFs open in the reader and not in Chrome, you have to turn off the in-built viewer.
+To make the PDFs open in the Adobe reader and not in Chrome, you have to turn off the in-built PDF viewer of Chrome.
 For that, you have to follow the steps given below;